 Look: Kirk Herbstreit Releases His New Top 6 Rankings

-The ESPN college football analyst has updated his top six rankings on Sunday morning:
+The longtime college football expert has updated his top six rankings following a wild Week 10 in the college football world.

+Herbstreit's new rankings feature a couple of new faces near the top of the poll.

 - Tennessee

+The official new College Football Playoff rankings will come out on Tuesday evening, when the committee releases their updated poll.

-The new Coaches' Poll and AP Poll top 25s will come out later on Sunday afternoon.
+The new Coaches' Poll and AP Poll top 25 will come out on Sunday afternoon.

-The first College Football Playoff selection committee rankings are set to come out next month.